dglavevski/registry-trigger-sample-app/README.md

 docker run -p 3000:3000 registry-trigger-sample-app
 ```

-and then visit http://localhost:3000 in your browser.
+and then visit http://localhost:3000 in yourbrowser.

 ## Deploying to Kubernetes